 While there is a minimum account balance, it is fairly low at $100; which shouldn’t be a problem for most people.
 Plus500 makes up for it by offering one of the more diverse assortments of investments to choose from.
-As their name suggests, you can choose from 500 different contracts for difference through their site.
+As their name suggests, you can choose from more than 2000 instruments through their site.

 You can trade literally hundreds of different currency pairs, stocks, indices, and commodities through Plus500.
 These include popular as well as less liquid forex pairs, core commodities such as oil and gold as well as coffee soybeans and many others, various ETFs from around the world, stocks from 20 different countries, and stock indices from around the world.

 - Plus500 CY LTD is authorised and regulated by the Cyprus Securities and Exchange Commission (License No. 250/14).